chaos5958/chaos5958.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a final-year Ph.D. student in Electrical Engineering at KAIST advised by Professor Dongsu Han. **I am currently looking for a US-based tech company located in the Bay Area or Seattle**.
+I am a final-year Ph.D. student in Electrical Engineering at KAIST advised by Professor Dongsu Han. **I am currently looking for a tech company located in the Bay Area or Seattle or Seoul**.

 I have worked on AI/ML and video systems for over six years, publishing papers at top-tier system conferences such as OSDI, SIGCOMM, and MobiCom.
 I learned skills to build large-scale ML systems and utilize several ML frameworks (e.g., PyTorch, Tensorflow, TensorRT).
 I also have a vast repository of in-depth knowledge about video codec internals and video streaming algorithms/systems.
 More specifically, I've focused on two different directions.
 First, I developed ML-powered video streaming that applies neural quality enhancement to obtain high-definition video from lower-quality transmission.
 Second, I built resource-efficient training and inference frameworks to enable ML-powered video streaming on larger scales.